devtron-labs/tutorials/content/_index.md

 `successThreshold`    |It defines the number of successes required before a given container is said to fulfil the rediness probe.
 `timeoutSeconds`      |It defines the time for checking timeout.
 ## Autoscaling

+This is connected to HPA and controls scaling up and down in response to request load

 ```html
 autoscaling: